Certification of Origin of Goods Exported to a Free Trade Partner Regulations

 (b) the exporter’s reasonable reliance on the written representation of the producer that the goods meet the applicable rules of origin; or

-(c) in the case of goods exported or to be exported from Canada to a NAFTA country, Chile, Costa Rica, Peru, Colombia, Jordan or Panama, a certificate — completed and signed by the producer and provided voluntarily to the exporter — stating that the goods meet the applicable rules of origin.
+(c) in the case of goods exported or to be exported from Canada to a NAFTA country, Chile, Costa Rica, Peru, Colombia, Jordan, Panama or Honduras, a certificate — completed and signed by the producer and provided voluntarily to the exporter — stating that the goods meet the applicable rules of origin.

 - SOR/2004-122, s.
 1

 - SOR/2014-282, s.
 4